mafintosh/protein/README.md

 # What problem does it solve?

-Like connect you protein combines your middleware to a single function:
+Like [Connect](https://github.com/senchalabs/connect) Protein combines your middleware to a single function:

 ``` js
 var protein = require('protein');